ybgdgh/Co-NavGPT/README.md

-# Co-NavGPT: Multi-Robot Cooperative Visual Semantic Navigation using Large Language Models
+# Towards Collaborative Semantic Visual Navigation via Large Language Models

-This work is based on our paper.
+This is our ongoing work.
 We proposed a new framework to explore and search for the target in unknown environment based on Large Language Model.
 Our work is based on [SemExp](https://github.com/devendrachaplot/Object-Goal-Navigation) and [L3MVN](https://sites.google.com/view/l3mvn), implemented in PyTorch.

-**Author:** Bangguo Yu, Hamidreza Kasaei and Ming Cao
+**Author:** Bangguo Yu, Kailai Li, Hamidreza Kasaei and Ming Cao

 **Affiliation:** University of Groningen

 ## Abstract

-In advanced human-robot interaction tasks, visual target navigation is crucial for autonomous robots navigating unknown environments.
-While numerous approaches have been developed in the past, most are designed for single-robot operations, which often suffer from reduced efficiency and robustness due to environmental complexities.
-Furthermore, learning policies for multi-robot collaboration is resource-intensive.
-To address these challenges, we propose Co-NavGPT, an innovative framework that integrates Large Language Models (LLMs) as a global planner for multi-robot cooperative visual target navigation.
-Co-NavGPT encodes the explored environment data into prompts, enhancing LLMs’ scene comprehension.
-It then assigns exploration frontiers to each robot for efficient target search.
-Experimental results on Habitat-Matterport 3D (HM3D) demonstrate that Co-NavGPT surpasses existing models in success rates and efficiency without any learning process, demonstrating the vast potential of LLMs in multi-robot collaboration domains.
-The supplementary video, prompts, and code can be accessed via the following link: https://sites.google.com/view/co-navgpt.
+Target-driven visual navigation in an unknown environment plays crucial roles towards reaching high-performance autonomy and human-machine interactions for intelligent robots.
+Most existing approaches for mapless visual navigation focus on single-robot operations, which  often lack  efficiency and robustness in complex environments.
+Meanwhile, policy learning for multi-robot collaboration is resource-demanding.
+To address these challenges, we propose Co-NavGPT, an innovative multi-robot framework integrating large language models (LLMs) as a global planner for collaborative visual navigation.
+We conduct experiments in synthetic environments for evaluation.
+Numerical results show superior performance of Co-NavGPT over existing approaches in terms of success rate and efficiency, not requiring the learning procedure and yet demonstrating great potential of exploiting LLMs in multi-robot collaboration.
+We open-source our current implementation at https://sites.google.com/view/co-navgpt.

 ![image-20200706200822807](img/framework.png)